foundry-rs/starknet-foundry/docs/src/appendix/forge-library/parse_json.md

 will be parsed to the following array:
 > ⚠️ **Warning**
 >
->  JSON object is an unordered data, we had to somehow give it order.
-Therefore, the values in the array are sorted alphabetically by JSON key
+>  JSON object is an unordered data, To give it an order, the values in the array are sorted alphabetically by JSON key.
+Therefore, the values in the array are sorted alphabetically by JSON key.
 ```rust
 array![12, 1, '123', 1234]
 ```